mickem/nscp-docs/reference/check/CheckHelpers.rst

     :query:`check_version` | Just return the NSClient++ version.
     :query:`check_warning` | Just return WARNING (anything passed along will be used as a message).
     :query:`filter_perf` | Run a check and filter performance data.
+    :query:`render_perf` | Run a check and render the performance data as output message.

 **Aliases (Overview)**: